 Now it’s not so bad to mix them up the other way around though.
 If you’re editing a song, and you come up with some new ideas, it’s fairly easy to just implement them and your song will be all the better.
 But let the editor into your creation process, and you’re almost guaranteed to become paralyzed within your own ego.

 Speaking of paralyzed - need help with your writer's block?
 Check out my article "getting unstuck when writing music".
+A good companion to that is knowing the difference between the commercial approach to music, and the artistic approach.

 Let’s just get a few definitions clear here before we move forward.